The One Act Players

 Chris Linert

-During work hours, this former Tournament of Death winner sits on the median strip of a Mongo cart path displaying a weathered sign proclaiming "Will Perform Voice Overs for Food."
-A resident of the envied sunny part of Pacifica, California, Chris lives quite near the ubiquitous "Got Milk" guy and spends his free time fixing up the place for his wonderful wife and angelic daughter.
+This former Tournament of Death winner was last seen displaying a weathered sign proclaiming "Will Perform Voice Overs for Food."
+A resident of the envied sunny part of Pacifica, California, Chris lives quite near the ubiquitous "Got Milk" guy and spends his free time fixing up the place for his wonderful family.

 John Mercer